richardtallent/vue-simple-calendar/README.md

 Moment.js is great, but I would only need a tiny fraction of its capabilities, and for simplicity, I wanted to not have any dependencies (other than Vue of course).

 #### Why is the style so "basic"?
 I purposefully chose a very restrained, clean, and simple set of default styles for the calendar.
 The fanciest formatting is probably the rounded corners on the events.
-If you want to add animations, drop-shadows, gradients, etc., you can do so easily without having to first override a bunch of my default styles.
-I also use CSS `content` where possible, so you can override static text in the buttons, etc.
+Also, any styles not critical to the display are in a static CSS file (`static/css/default.css`) rather than in the Vue component, making it easier for you to completely override my theme with your own.
+I also use CSS `content` where possible, so you can override static text in the buttons, etc. using CSS rather than having to modify the component's source or pass more props or slots.

 #### What styles can I *not* override?
 - You can't add a background-image to the entire calendar.
 Each day block needs a background color so it "hides" events spilling over from the day above it in the previous week.
 I'm considering some possible solutions.
 You *could* put background images on individual days, or weeks, or the header.